 Using the right keywords is essential in SEO.
-Because using the words your audience searches with, will help your posts and pages rank.
-That’s why we tell you to put some effort into finding the perfect keywords to optimize your articles for.
-So, after finding that perfect keyword, why shouldn’t you use it over and over again?
+Because using the words your audience searches with will help your posts and pages rank.
+That’s why we always tell you to put some effort into finding the perfect keywords to optimize your articles for.
+So, after finding the perfect keyword, why shouldn’t you use it over and over again?
 Why would you use synonyms and related keywords?
 Well, it might seem contradictory, but using synonyms and related keywords the right way will definitely improve your rankings.
 In this post, I’ll explain why.

 Variation is key

 The main reason to use synonyms and related keywords in your text is that they will make your text much easier to read.
 If you write a text about ‘candy’ and use the word ‘candy’ in every other sentence, your text will not flow naturally and become unreadable.
 Your readers will most likely stop reading and leave your page or post.
 You’ll lose your audience.
 That’s why you should aim for variation in your writing.
 For example, words like ‘sweets’ and ‘delicacy’ could serve as synonyms for ‘candy’.
 And related keywords could be ‘chocolate’ and ‘sugar,’ which aren’t synonyms for ‘candy’, but are related to it and can therefore still be relevant for your text.
-We’ll go into that later on in this post.
+We’ll get into that later on in this post.